Overland Park Neighborhood Association

 These other Board positions (Chairs) offer opportunities to serve as representatives of focus areas within Overland and in response to ongoing issues.
 Chairs must remain active to retain their position and it is suggested that non-Executive Board Chairs be kept to no more than nine.
 Executive Board members may hold additional chairs of committees when they are vacant, but recruitment of dedicated Chairpersons is encouraged to better serve the neighborhood.

-Shares all responsibilities of President and serves in President's absence, with special emphasis on ONA's members and internal communications about meetings and issues
+Shares all responsibilities of President and serves in President's absence, with special emphasis on OPNA's members and internal communications about meetings and issues

-Has primary responsibility for chairing meetings, representing ONA at relevant meetings of neighborhood leaders, remaining current with and communicating an overview of all ONA issues concerning Overland Neighborhood; special emphasis is on external communication with City agencies and other citizen organizations, etc.
+Has primary responsibility for chairing meetings, representing OPNA at relevant meetings of neighborhood leaders, remaining current with and communicating an overview of all OPNA issues concerning Overland Park Neighborhood; special emphasis is on external communication with City agencies and other citizen organizations, etc.

 It is recommended that ONA volunteers chair committees addressing ongoing issues; primary examples of such issues are